William Brydon: Retreat from Kabul

 Surgeon Brydon was one of twelve mounted officers who had become separated from the remnants of the main column before the final stand at Gandamak.
 This small group had ridden to Futtehabad, but half had been killed there while six escaped.
 All but Brydon were killed, one by one, further along the road as their horses became exhausted.
 Both Brydon and his pony were wounded in the course of encounters with small Afghan parties.
 On the afternoon of 13 January 1842, the British troops in Jalalabad, watching for their comrades of the Kabul garrison, saw a single figure ride up to the town walls.
 It was Brydon.
 Part of his skull had been sheared off by an Afghan sword, and he survived the blow because he had stuffed a copy of Blackwood's Magazine into his hat to fight the intense cold weather.
 The magazine took most of the blow, saving the doctor's life.

 Brydon became widely, if inaccurately, known as being the only survivor of the entire army.
 In fact, he was not the only European to survive the retreat; about 115 British officers, soldiers, wives and children were captured or taken as hostages and survived to be subsequently released.
-Included, was the wife of Sir Robert Henry Sale, Lady Sale, though not Elphinstone, who died in captivity.
-Nor was Brydon the only European to survive the trek from Kabul to Jalalabad without spending time in captivity; by Brydon's own account a "Greek merchant", a Mr Baness, also made it to Jalalabad, arriving two days after Brydon but surviving for only one day.
+Included, was the wife of Sir Robert Sale, Lady Sale, though not Elphinstone, who died in captivity.
+Nor was Brydon the only European to survive the trek from Kabul to Jalalabad without spending time in captivity; by Brydon's own account, and that of others, a "Greek merchant", a Mr Baness, also made it to Jalalabad, arriving two days after Brydon but surviving for only one day.
 In addition a small number of Indian sepoys reached Jalalabad on foot over the subsequent weeks.
 One sepoy, havildar Sita Ram, escaped from Afghanistan after 21 months of slavery and rejoined his former regiment at Delhi.
 About 2,000 sepoys and an unrecorded number of camp followers were eventually found in Kabul and brought back to India by Pollock's "Army of Retribution" following their occupation of the city.

-The episode was made the subject of a famous painting by the Victorian artist Lady Butler, who portrayed Brydon approaching the gates of the Jalalabad fort perched on his exhausted horse (which, according to Brydon, collapsed and died when put in a stable after arrival in the city).
-The painting is titled Remnants of an Army (see above).
+The episode was made the subject of a famous painting by the Victorian artist Lady Butler, who portrayed Brydon approaching the gates of the Jalalabad fort perched on his exhausted horse which, according to Brydon, collapsed and died when put in a stable after arrival in the city.
+The painting is titled Remnants of an Army (see separate article).